 STOIBER AND MERKEL MEET IN MAGDEBURG.

-(CSU) gestures prior to a meeting with Angela Merkel chairwoman of the
+(CSU) exchanges a handshake with Angela Merkel chairwoman of the CSU's

 January 12, 2002.

 Stoiber, 60, the experienced governor of Bavaria will lead the

 conservative opposition parties in their effort to defeat Chancellor

 Gerhard Schroeder's of the Social Democrats in September general

 elections.
 Stoiber won the nomination after the leader of the largest